 Introduction

 The Regional Transmission Plan is the result of a coordinated planning process, performed by ERCOT Staff with extensive review and input by NERC registered Transmission Planners (TPs), Transmission Owners (TOs) and other stakeholders.
-This process addresses region-wide reliability and economic transmission needs for the six-year planning horizon.
+This process addresses regional and ERCOT -wide reliability and economic transmission needs for the six-year planning horizon.
 This process produces a region-wide reliability and economic study of the transmission system in accordance with NERC and ERCOT planning requirements over a six-year transmission planning horizon.
 Results of this process include recommendations for upgrading and improving the existing system and proposals for new transmission projects that ensure transmission system reliability and relieve significant anticipated transmission system congestion.

 Scope